The intrepid travellers. May 2011. (Photo courtesy our crew member)

 After 7 hours of wandering the two main streets of Rarotonga, enjoying a beer at Trader Jack’s and some internet time at the Telecom office we staggered under the heat back to the boat.
 At 5 we were allowed to view our cabin.
 What a shock!
 The same cabin, or double berth, displayed on the website was ours… reached from the main deck by a greasy, engine oil covered ladder down a depth of about 2 metres.
 The heavily enclosed atmosphere, with four bunks, which would be occupied, outside our non-private entrance, was complemented by the rancid air from the nearby engine room .
 I hung a sarong over the entrance to our cabin for a semblance of privacy...for us all.

 A "nest"?
-(Photo the author)The cabin bore no resemblance to the glossy photo on the Pacific Expeditions site detailing the standards on board the SV Discovery.
+(Photo the author)The cabin bore no resemblance to the glossy photo on the site detailing the standards on board the vessel.
 My companion, Damien, was horrified but I assured him we could manage and I would try to make a little “nest”for us to call home for 14 nights.
 My optimism would be sorely tested.

 We all knew something was amiss when the captain “addressed”us on the main deck, advising us, randomly, of the safety equipment on board the vessel.
 He then told us of the water shortages which could occur and informed us of the ritual of a “naval shower”and the preferred option for the male passengers to pee over the side of the boat.
 The one toilet/shower room, about the size of an aircraft toilet, was for the use of the 12 people on board.

 Under a beautiful sunset we departed Rarotonga for the isolation of two and a half days at sea before we would reach the island of Palmerston.
-The sea initially seemed quite calm but the Discovery, being a badly weighted catamaran tossed up and down and side to side.
+The sea initially seemed quite calm but the vessel, being a badly weighted catamaran, tossed up and down and side to side.
 Seasickness was shortly an unwelcome cloud of darkness for most of us.

 Eating that evening was out of the question for most of us.
 Fortunately as it turned out.
 The “rations”that the captain had supplied were meagre we were to learn.
 In the fresh food department there were two cabbages, 6 or so tomatoes, 6 carrots, about 5 papaya, some bananas, potatoes, oranges and onions.
 Otherwise, it was 6 packets of frozen vegetables, 2 kgs of frozen minced beef (the expiration date was June 2010), 6 kgs of frozen chicken pieces, some frozen loaves of bread, some soft drink, cans of vegetables, numerous cans of tinned meat and some Asian dried noodles, rice and pasta.
 For 12 people for 14 days.